 Process automation software can digitize your PO workflow so that it’s completely paperless, streamlined and efficient.
 The advantages are numerous:

-- The purchase order form is filled online on any device.
+- Employees can fill in the purchase order form online on any device.
 It automatically performs calculations, validates entries and ensures that errors are eliminated.

-- Once completed, the system automatically sends it to the right people so that all necessary approvals are obtained and there’s no way to bypass requirements.
-It also sends notifications and reminders if the PO is not signed in a timely manner.
+- Once completed, the system automatically sends it to the right people to obtain all necessary approvals.
+There’s no way to bypass requirements.
+It also sends notifications and reminders if approvers don’t sign the PO in a timely manner.

 - Electronic signatures completely remove the need to print.

 - Integration with SQL databases and other systems reduces the need to type in information that can be pulled in to the form.